Use of Computer, Internal Network, Electronic Mail, and Internet

 Students failing to abide by the Appropriate Use Policy may lose network/computer privileges along with consequences that may arise from violations of normal school rules and District Handbook guidelines, up to and including possible expulsion.

-Property of the District, No Expectation of Privacy
+Property of Our District - Expectations of Privacy

 -